bulletphysics/bullet3/README.md

 # Bullet Physics SDK

-This is the official C++ source code repository of the Bullet Physics SDK: real-time collision detection and multi-physics simulation for games, visual effects,  and robotics etc.
+This is the official C++ source code repository of the Bullet Physics SDK: real-time collision detection and multi-physics simulation for games, visual effects, robotics etc.

 New in Bullet 2.85: pybullet Python bindings, improved support for robotics and VR